gustydev/find-them-all/README.md

 # Find Them All

 **Find Them All** is a "Where's Waldo" type game where players try to locate characters on a series of maps.
-It's a front-end React app that connects to the Waldo API, allowing users to start new game sessions, submit character guesses that are validated in the back-end, and submit scores on the leaderboards.
+It's a front-end React app that connects to the [Waldo API](https://github.com/gustydev/waldo-api), allowing users to start new game sessions, submit character guesses that are validated in the back-end, and submit scores on the leaderboards.

-To view the Waldo API repository, [click here](https://github.com/gustydev/waldo-api).

 ## Features